austinhuang0131/austinhuang0131.github.io/guides.md

 ## The Discord Trilogy

-Even though I have mainly left Discord (save certain essential work), I still have these guides.
+These guides are no longer actively maintained since I have mainly left Discord (save certain work) for Matrix.

 * [Advertising](./advertising.html): Ways to promote your Discord server.
 * [Server Guide](./discord-server-guide.html): Ways to grow your Discord server.